From Arab Spring to chemical attacks: A timeline of the Syrian conflict

 November, 2016: After winning the election, the President-elect Trump says U.S. efforts in Syria should target ISIS.
 If the United States targeted the Assad regime, he says, "we end up fighting Russia."

-April 6, 2017: The United States launches 59 Tomahawk cruises missiles against Syria in response to further chemical weapons attacks.
+April 6, 2017: The United States launches 59 Tomahawk cruise missiles against Syria in response to further chemical weapons attacks.

 April 11, 2018: Following yet another suspected chemical attack by Assad, Trump warned that missiles "will be coming" to Syria.
 The next day he said, via Twitter, "Could be very soon or not so soon at all!"